prosham-purestorage/STAAS-Reporting-Fusion/README.md

 # STAAS-Reporting-Fusion

 This package adds chargeback metadata to block volumes on a fleet of Pure Storage FlashArrays and provides regular space reporting for chargeback.
-FlashBlade is no supported at this time
+FlashBlade is not supported at this time (Fusion support on FlashBlade has been released, for FlashBlade//S and //E on 4.5.6, but no tagging - Directory reporting is on the current roadma p for this package)
-Filesystems are not reported at this time (not possible to report or tag them) Realms are not supported at this time (awaiting Fusion support for Realms)
+Filesystems/Directory are not reported at this time (not possible to report with Fusion yet, or tag them) Realms are not supported at this time (awaiting Fusion support for Realms)

 ## Dependencies and Installation